 As is life, what can go wrong, will go wrong.
 It’s just the way that the universe works.
-This can particularly be true of marketing automation platforms (MAPs).
+This can particularly be true of marketing automation.

-While MAPs are being adopted by many companies, marketers can still face difficulty getting the best result out of the tech they are using.
+While marketing automation is being adopted by many companies, marketers can still face difficulty getting the best result out of the tech they are using.
 This can sometimes lead to disastrous results.
-Problems can arise from a lack of a clear strategy, the complexity of the MAP being used, data quality issues and technical skill.
+Problems can arise from a lack of a clear strategy, the complexity of the software being used, data quality issues and technical skill.
 All of these can lead to problems further down the line.

 So let’s take a look at some of the issues that can be encountered and how they can be resolved before they reach the end user.

-From time to time you may get an email reach your inbox with something along the lines of “Hi FirstName”.
-This unmodified tag may appear as your name, your company’s name, industry, location, etc. It’s a fairly simple error but can make the end user know that they were part of a mail shot, rather than on the receiving end of a personal email.
+From time to time, you may get an email in your inbox with something along the lines of “Hi FirstName”.
+This unmodified tag was supposed to appear as your name, your company’s name, industry, location, etc. It’s a fairly simple error but can make the end user know that they were part of a mail shot, rather than on the receiving end of a personal email written just for them.

-If you feel as though you don’t have sufficient data for all of your clients, or the time to test that automation, it could be best to leave it to a minimum or having fallback options such as default text.
+If you feel as though you don’t have sufficient data for all of your clients or the time to test that automation, it could be best to leave it to a minimum or have fallback options such as default text.
 Having no personalisation can be better than a failed attempt.

-Take the example of timed posts on social media, they can free up time once they’re set up.
-The posts can be scheduled to go out during the most active times and can portray a message of your choosing.
-But what happens if they’re ill timed?
+Once they’re set up, the posts can be scheduled to go out during the most active times and can portray a message of your choosing.
+But what happens if they’re ill-timed?

 Not following up on leads

-MAPs are designed to help you keep track of (and follow up on) leads.
-So if you’re losing them, then you’re defeating the purpose of using automation in the first place.
+If you’re losing track of your leads, then you’re defeating the purpose of using automation in the first place.

-This problem can be made worse by the complexity of the MAP being used and how hard it is to integrate into existing systems.
-One effective way of combating this is to add some tags onto your website so that you can monitor which links are clicked and how users navigate around.
-Tools like Google Analytics are a great resource, and one you should consider for your website.
+This problem can be made worse by the complexity of the platform being used and how hard it is to integrate into existing systems.
+One effective way of combating this is to add some tags to your website so that you can monitor which links are clicked and how users navigate around.
+Tools like Google Analytics are a great resource and one you should consider for your website.

 Campaigns having bad data

-Bad data can impact your MAPs in several ways.
-From having unreliable metrics to imprecise targeting, and from incorrect personalisation to lower lead quality.
-Having any of this in just your email marketing can impact deliverability, click through rates, bounces and unsubscribes.
+Bad data can impact your automation platform in several ways.
+Whether you suffer from unreliable metrics or imprecise targeting, incorrect personalisation or lower lead quality, your automation can suffer.
+Having any of this in just your email marketing can impact deliverability, click-through rates, bounces and unsubscribes.

-This is bad enough, but this data can be moved from your MAP to your customer relationship management (CRM) software and then into your internal databases.
+This is bad enough, but this data can be moved from your automation platform to your customer relationship management (CRM) software and then into your internal databases.
 This can mean that you can have incorrect data in many touchpoints with your customers.

 The best way to prevent this is to have a robust data lifecycle in place and a data management plan.

-A good MAP shouldn’t do the work for you.
+A good automation platform shouldn’t do the work for you.
 It should just automate the repetitiveness of your marketing so that you can focus on what’s important.
-If you just rely on your MAP and have your campaigns on autopilot, then it’s likely you’re not getting the full result you expected.
+If you just rely on your automation platform and have your campaigns on autopilot, then it’s likely you’re not getting the full result you expected.
 Sometimes marketing needs the human touch to keep it heading in the right direction.